 The Company's financial risk is monitored closely by the treasury function, who, in conjunction with the business, compile weekly rolling 3-month cash forecasts to manage short term liquidity and ensure debt facility drawdowns are made at the right time whilst minimising interest charges.
 A monthly review of current and forecast performance against covenants and cash flow is performed with a long-term sensitised business forecast forming the basis for assessing any liquidity risk in the medium to long term.
 This review is conducted by the CFO and reviewed by the Board.
-A long-term business plan is formally updated every year and reviewed quarterly for any movements which impact the liquidity of the business.
-Due to the Company's floating interest rate exposure, linked to LIBOR, that it pays on its debt facility, the treasury function also reviews monthly the expected drawdowns on the facility and puts in place appropriate hedging instruments to manage short term interest rate volatility.
+A long-term business plan is formally updated every year, sensitised as required and reviewed quarterly for any movements which impact the liquidity of the business, including long term access to funding sources to support its network construction targets.
+Qualified financial advisors are engaged early to support capital raises in sufficient time to meet liquidity demands, and progress is regularly reviewed by the Board of Directors.
+Due to the Company's floating interest rate exposure, linked to SONIA, that it pays on its debt facility, the treasury function also reviews monthly the expected drawdowns on the facility and puts in place appropriate hedging instruments to manage short term and long-term interest rate volatility.